r3c/cottle/docs/page/06-api.rst

     .. method:: IContext CreateCascade(IContext primary, IContext fallback)

         Create a rendering context by combining two existing contexts that will be searched in order when querying a variable.
-Primary context is searched first, then fallback context is searched second if the result from first one was a void value.
+Primary context is searched first, then fallback context is searched second if the result from first one was an undefined value.

     .. method:: IContext CreateCustom(Func<Value,Value> callback)

         Create a rendering context using given callback for resolving variables.
-Callback must always expected to return a non-null result, possibly a void value.
+Callback must always expected to return a non-null result, possibly an undefined value.

     .. method:: IContext CreateCustom(IReadOnlyDictionary<Value,Value> symbols)